Gamma-ray Time Delay and Magnification Ratio in the Gravitationally-Lensed Blazar PKS 1830-211: Microlensing and variability

 Earlier works identified variability in the \g-ray magnification ratio (\magRatioG$\sim2-7$) in \pks, which was interpreted as microlensing by stars in the lensing galaxy affecting compact emission regions \citep{Neronov15,Barnacka:2015,Agarwal:2025}.
 However, this conclusion relied on focusing on a few isolated flare episodes and a simplified flare-based flux ratio method to infer the \magRatioG\ between the leading and trailing lensed components.
-In light of our findings and estimates of \tab$\sim20$ days and \magRatioG$~\lesssim~1.8$, those flaring episodes can be reconciled with macrolensing effect.
+In light of our findings and estimates of \tab$\sim20$ days and \magRatioG$~\lesssim~1.8$, they can be reconciled with macrolensing effect.
 The novel method introduced in Section \ref{sec:macrolensing} provides a more objective approach to quantify \magRatioG, based on the long-term LC information.
 Upon qualitatively inspecting four LC segments previously reported to exhibit microlensing or \magRatioG\ variability, we do not find convincing indications of such effects.
 The corresponding 1-day bin LC segments are plotted in black in Figure~\ref{fig:micro_macro_lensing}.
-For each 20‑bin interval, we decompose the trailing component (red) assuming a fixed flux ratio\footnote{ If a source is split into multiple images, each image (e.g., A and B) is magnified by a different magnification factor relative to the flux of the unlensed source.
-The ratios of these magnification factors correspond to the flux ratios of the images \citep{Schneider:1992}. } of the leading / trailing components, \magRatioG\,=\,1.8.
+For each 20‑bin interval, we decompose the trailing component (red) assuming a fixed flux ratio\footnote{ If a point-like source is split into multiple images, each image (e.g., A and B) is magnified by a different magnification factor relative to the flux of the unlensed source.
+The ratios of these magnification factors correspond to the flux ratios of the images \citep{Schneider:1992}. } of the leading/trailing components, \magRatioG\,=\,1.8.
 The leading component (green) is computed as the difference between the observed flux and the trailing component.
 The resulting decomposition traces closely the overall LC trend within statistical measurement uncertainties, and supports lower macrolensing magnification ratios, in agreement with radio-based estimates.